In this Guide

 Control

 The Phrozen Cure V2 is controlled by five buttons on the front of the device.
-The duration of the curing cycle can be set in seconds or minutes using the corresponding buttons S and M.
+The duration of the curing cycle can be set in seconds or minutes using the corresponding S and M buttons.

 The station is turned on and off using the purple button, which also serves as a pause button.

-The noise is slightly amplified by the microphone, in real life the UV camera is quieter.
+The noise is slightly amplified by the microphone.
+However, in real life, the UV camera is quieter.

 Phrozen Cure V2 vs. Anycubic Wash & Cure

-Since when choosing a station, most users will compare the models on the market, it will be fair to compare the Phrozen UV camera, for example, with the Anycubic Wash & Cure, which both rinses and cures the model.
+Let’s compare the Phrozen UV Curing Station with the Anycubic Wash & Cure, which both rinses and cures the model.

-The technical characteristics of the Cure V2 have a larger exposure volume than the Wash & Cure.
-For a reliable cure with Cure V2, it is best not to expose models larger than 140 x 170 mm.
+The Phrozen Cure V2 has a larger exposure volume than the Wash & Cure.
+For a reliable cure with Cure V2, your models should not be larger than 140 x 170 mm.

 Additional exposure

-The Cure V2 has three LED rows, two on the sides and one on top.
-This arrangement will speed up the cure and also make it more uniform.
-Anycubic curing station has only one row of UV LEDs on one side.
-There is no light from above.
+The Cure V2 has three LED rows; two on the sides and one on top.
+This arrangement speeds up and makes the cure more uniform.
+On the other hand, the Anycubic Curing station has only one row of UV LEDs on one side.
+Moreover, the station does not produce any light from above.

 Control over curing time

 Another benefit of Phrozen Cure V2 is the additional control over cure time.
-You can set the exact time to the second, and on Anycubic station, you can only use three presets: 2 minutes, 4 minutes or 6 minutes.
+You can set the exact time to the second.
+On the Anycubic station, you can only use three presets: 2 minutes, 4 minutes or 6 minutes.

 Flushing function

-Phrozen Cure V2 is an excellent post -curing device for photopolymer models.
-The price may seem a little overpriced to someone, given that it is used only for additional exposure.
-Currently Phrozen Cure V2 can be purchased at a price of 36,900 rubles.
+is an excellent post-curing device for resin models.
+However, the price may seem a little expensive to someone, given that it is used only for additional exposure.
+Check the price here.

 But after comparing with other devices on the market, you will see that the price is justified.
 Phrozen Cure V2 gives the best UV exposure from different angles, more control over cure time and is generally very reliable in construction.